berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 Lusush represents the pinnacle of professional shell development.
 The project has achieved remarkable success with enterprise-grade stability, performance, and appearance.
 The current Phase 2B work focuses on perfecting the remaining details to create a truly world-class shell.

-**The next AI assistant's primary mission is to investigate and fix the critical layered display history corruption issue, then complete autosuggestions restoration and final performance optimization work.** Most foundational systems are in place - symbol compatibility works perfectly, theme system is production-ready, performance monitoring is operational, and core shell functionality is excellent.
-However, a critical system integrity issue with layered display interfering with history access must be resolved first.
+**The next AI assistant's primary mission is to complete the stable v1.3.0 release by finalizing the remaining work without fragile display features.** The critical readline line wrapping bug has been FIXED by reverting to default readline display function.
+All foundational systems are in place - symbol compatibility works perfectly, theme system is production-ready, performance monitoring is operational, and core shell functionality is excellent.
+Focus should be on polishing the stable features and preparing for enterprise deployment.

+After successful v1.3.0 validation, the comprehensive LLE (Lusush Line Editor) specification provides a complete roadmap for implementing a buffer-oriented replacement for readline that will enable advanced features like autosuggestions and syntax highlighting without architectural limitations.

 This is an exciting continuation of outstanding work.
 The professional standards are high, the architecture is solid, and the goal is clear: create the best enterprise shell ever built.